Face Down, Legs Up: Trick Daddy Gleefully Gloats About Getting His Groceries Gobbled, Scars Twitter For Life

 At no point during this lifetime or the next (or ever) did we need to know that Trick Daddy gets his nethers pleasured, but we do, and it’s causing all sorts of distress across the internet.

-In a now infamous clip from N.O.R.E.’s popular Drink Champs podcast, the esteemed ‘Eat A Booty Gang’ representative spills the beans about women going down to grocery town, sometimes with his legs in the air.
+In a now-infamous clip from N.O.R.E.’s popular Drink Champs podcast, the esteemed “Eat A Booty Gang” representative spills the beans about women going down to grocery town, sometimes with his legs in the air.

 “I get ate out!”
 Trick proudly proclaimed before N.O.R.E. asked him if he has his legs in the air during the act.
 “It depends,” he answered, sending the hosts and audience into laughter.